ResearchScientist/Website-Developer/DEVELOPER-LOG.md

 Issues with vs code not able to clone or make new repos on github.

-# Launch
+# Development Workflow Change

-> Mar 2025
+For improved workflow and separation of concerns I implemented separate logs for development and feature branches.

-Begin using development and feature branches.
+Will no longer be adding entries to this particular log.